 The first *soft vowel sounds* record is a small recording called Ray versus Macbeth and the Music Box, part one.
 Classic rock aficionados may recognize that the title and cover art reference the 1970 The Kinks’ album that introduced the world to the eventual hit song “Lola.”
 The *soft vowel sound* song “Ray” is a charming contemporary musical parody of “Lola” written from a decidedly different perspective.
-Ray versus. . . also contains three other ditties: “Music Box,” “Open Letter,” and “Macbeth.” to listen, purchase, and/or find out more about the record, click here.
+Ray versus. . . also contains three other ditties: “Music Box,” “Open Letter,” and “Macbeth.”
+You can listen to all these tracks here:

 Julia Serano on why she named her publishing & recording imprint “Switch Hitter”:

 In 1999, I wrote a song called Switch Hitter that was recorded by my band at the time, Bitesize.
 It was a semi-autobiographical tale about the first time I decided to change my sex: I was 15 years old at the time and was watching my little league all-star game when I made the decision.
 Unfortunately, at that time (the early 1980’s), there was no readily accessible information or resources to help me find out about how I might actually go about achieving that.
 So I buried that epiphany deep inside my mind until I uncovered the memory many years later, like a time-capsule.
 That is what inspired the song.